Choosing the best Manuka honey is actually not so easy. Every person’s taste differs and matters.

 There are lots of high praises and high recommendations for Manuka Honey.

 But please also note that each of us has different levels of tolerance for food and ingredients.
-Some of us are even allergic to some specific food.
+Some of us are even allergic to some specific foods.

 But with that aside, by itself or as an addition to any recipe or our daily meals, we surely agree that manuka honey is indeed one great superfood.